 Get psyched to save: Motivation for your retirement dreams

 For most of us still working, the topic of retirement triggers mixed emotions.
-While the dream of retiring is appealing, the reality of entering our "golden years" often is marked by uncertainty.
+While the dream of retiring is appealing, the path to the "golden years" may feel a bit uncertain.

 Strategies to plan and save for retirement